2006 Bonnaroo Music Festival

-The 2006 festival ran from June 15–18.
-The headliners for the 2006 festival included Radiohead, Tom Petty & The Heartbreakers, Beck, and Phil Lesh and Friends.
+The 2006 Bonnaroo music festival ran from June 15–18.
+The headliners for the 2006 festival included Radiohead, Tom Petty and the Heartbreakers, Beck, and Phil Lesh and Friends.
 The Preservation Hall Jazz Band was featured in their own tent for three days and nights.
-80,000 tickets, sold out.
+The festival reportedly sold over 80,000 tickets.
 Radiohead's Ed O'Brien has described the band's headlining set as one of their best performances.